AmyChude/Project1-Team3/project-plan.md

 # Project plan

 ## Objective
-The objective of our project is to track, aggregate and provide analytical datasets from data engineer jobs fetched from one (or more) job board APIs and currency exchange rates API.
+Our project aims to track, aggregate and provide analytical datasets from data engineer jobs fetched from one (or more) job board APIs and currency exchange rates APIs.

 ## Consumers
 The users of our datasets are job seekers, recruiters and hiring managers.